-NNPRFTC staff will contact the program's designated contact person within 1 week of receipt of Notice of Intent to Apply, will open a program-specific Accreditation file, and will notify the Accreditation Committee of receipt.
-Notice of NNPRFTC's receipt of the NIA will be sent electronically to the Program, with a request to confirm receipt.
+NNPRFTC staff will contact the program's designated contact person within 1 week of receipt of Notice of Intent to Apply, will open a program-specific Accreditation file, and will notify the Accreditation Commission of receipt.
+Notice of NNPRFTC's receipt of the NIA will be sent electronically to the program, with a request to confirm receipt.

-The purpose of the Self Study is to conduct an internal evaluation of the Program’s adherence to the NNPRFTC’s Accreditation Standards.
-The Program conducts their Self Study.
+The purpose of the Self Study is to conduct an internal evaluation of the program’s adherence to the NNPRFTC’s Accreditation Standards.
+The program conducts their Self Study.
 Tools to assist in the self study process include the gap analysis and the table of meetings for the site visit.
-The findings of the Self Study are written up and submitted to the NNPRFTC with any associated documentation within six (6) calendar months from the date of submitting the Application.
+The findings of the Self Study are written up and submitted to the NNPRFTC with any associated documentation within approximately six (6) calendar months from the date of submitting the Application.

-The Application, Self Study Report, any other associated documentation, and payment of the remaining balance of the $9,000 application fee (in addition to the $1,000 fee to initiate the review) must be received prior to further accreditation review action such as conducting the site visit.
+The Application, Self Study Report, any other associated documentation, and payment of the remaining balance of the $9,000 application fee (in addition to the $1,000 fee to initiate the review) for Initial Acccreditation and the $3,500 review fee for Renewal of Accreditation, must be received prior to further accreditation review action such as conducting the site visit.

-Prior to the site visit, the Accreditation Committee will review all materials, assign and prepare the site visitor(s).
-NNPRFTC staff will coordinate the collaborative process between the Accreditation Committee and the Program of finalizing the site visit dates and developing the agenda.
-The Staff will serve as the point of contact for the Program and will keep open lines of communication with the Accreditation Committee and the Program.
+Prior to the site visit, the Accreditation Commission will review all materials, assign and prepare the site visitor(s).
+NNPRFTC staff will coordinate the collaborative process between the Accreditation Commission and the program of finalizing the site visit dates and developing the agenda.
+The Staff will serve as the point of contact for the program and will keep open lines of communication with the Accreditation Commission and the program.
 The NNPRFTC staff will keep the program updated and inform the program of any major areas of concern that the program needs to address prior to the site visit.

 The NNPRFTC makes arrangements for the site visitors' accommodations and transportation.
 There will be open communication through the process between the NNPRFTC staff and the Program Director.
-Activities during the 1.5 day on-site visit include (but are not limited to): meeting with executive and programmatic leadership; observing clinical and didactic sessions; meeting with preceptors, trainees and alumni; reviewing documentation including credentialing files; public commentary submitted via the NNPRFTC website; drafting of Site Visit Report and conducting an final exit meeting when site visit team shares observations with Program representatives.
-After the site visit, the site visitors submit their report to NNPRFTC staff, who then forward it to the Program for review of factual accuracy.
-Following the Program's review, the report is then submitted to the Accreditation Committee.
+Activities during the 1.5 day on-site visit include (but are not limited to): meeting with executive and programmatic leadership; observing clinical and didactic sessions; meeting with preceptors, trainees and alumni; reviewing documentation including credentialing files; public commentary submitted via the NNPRFTC website; drafting of Site Visit Report and conducting an final exit meeting when site visit team shares observations with program representatives.
+After the site visit, the site visitors submit their report to NNPRFTC staff, who then forward it to the program for review of factual accuracy.
+Following the program's review, the report is then submitted to the Accreditation Commission.

-Accreditation Committee meets to review Site Visit report and any other relevant documentation, renders a recommendation for accreditation action, in the form of a Resolution for Action, which is forwarded to the NNPRFTC Board of Directors.
-The Board considers the Resolution and accompanying documentation, then renders a decision regarding accreditation of the Program.
-The Program will be notified formally of the decision within 45 business days of site visit.
+Accreditation Commission meets to review Site Visit report and any other relevant documentation, renders an accreditation decison.
+The Program will be notified formally of the decision within 45 business days of the decision.
 The Certificate of Accreditation will be issued within one week of the accreditation award notification.
 Accredited programs will be given access to the NNPRFTC Accreditation Seal for use in the organization's communications.
-Accreditation is for a period of up to three (3) years.
+Accreditation is for a period of up to three (3) years for Initial Accreditation and for up to five (5) years for Renewal of Accreditation.
 The Action will be posted on the NNPRFTC website.

 Categories of accreditation: